bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 00:26:31

-Okay, and my second question is about the fee, because in the paper you don't analyze the fee, you say basically that the phi adds some kind of noise, right?
+Okay, and my second question is about the fee, because in the paper you don't analyze the fee, you say basically that the fee adds some kind of noise, right?
 So you cannot match the partitions by equality because the sum of the inputs and the sum of the outputs are not equal, so it will be a bit harder to find the sub-transactions.
 But I was playing with this concept and I don't know if you have some idea about what's the best way to handle the fee because if the participants use the same fee rate that is for example pretty common in Wasabi, right?